 More individual graphic objects can be imported, handled and presented in the scr routines.

-A controller can support up to 64 IOs.
+A controller can support up to 64 IO modules.

-A permanent mapping between the S/N of the chip of each IO and a number (1-64) for each IO, given by the programmer, will be by “Auto Addressing” procedure determined.
-After that, by the installation, the controller is able to know in every case, where exactly every IO is installed.
+A permanent mapping between the S/N of the chip of each IO module and a number (1-64) for each IO module, given by the programmer, will be by “Auto Addressing” procedure determined.
+After that, by the installation, the controller is able to know in every case, where exactly every IO module is installed.

-The mapping can be expanded by adding a new IO, or downsized by unmounts an IO.
+The mapping can be expanded by adding a new IO module, or downsized by unmounts an IO module.
 The mapping can be also canceled if needed.

 For more information, please contact us: email@example.com